Random-coefficient pure states, the density operator formalism and the Zeh problem: RCPS and the density operator

 where, in the chosen basis, $\widehat{O}_{kl}=<k\mid \widehat{O}\mid l>$ and

-In the following, $E\{c_{k}^{\ast }c_{l}\},$ also called the mean value of $ c_{k}^{\ast }c_{l}$ (cf.\ pages 47-48 and 326-327 of \cite{Tolman1938}), will be denoted as $<c_{k}^{\ast }c_{l}>$, as often done in the field of QM (see e.g. Eq.\ (3.3.36) of \cite{Weinberg2013}).
-The introduction of the linear operator $r$ with matrix elements $r_{lk}$\ in the \{$\mid k>$\} basis, and that of a trace, are the consequences of the superposition principle and of the fact that the expectation of the sum is equal to the sum of the expectations. $r$ has the following properties, resulting from a transposition of the usual arguments in the presence of a statistical mixture to the present situation, i.e. an arbitrary RCPS (cf. also Section \ref{SectionAppendix}):
+The introduction of the linear operator $r$ with matrix elements $r_{lk}$\ in the \{$\mid k>$\} basis, and that of a trace, are the consequences of the superposition principle and of the fact that the expectation of the sum is equal to the sum of the expectations. $r$ has the following properties, resulting from a transposition of the usual arguments in the presence of a statistical mixture to the present situation, i.e. an arbitrary RCPS (cf. also the Appendix):

 1) for any pair $(k,l)$, $r_{lk}$ $=r_{kl}^{\ast }$:\ the operator $r$ is Hermitian,

 2) in a basis \{$\mid i>$\} in which the Hermitian operator $r$ is diagonal, its diagonal elements are its eigenvalues; being of the form $E\{\mid c_{i}\mid ^{2}\}=p_{i},$\ they are all non-negative ($r$ is a positive operator), and their sum is equal to $1$,